Applying for a Legacy Grant

 Witness and Ministry Fund

-Updated guidelines and application forms for the Witness and Ministry Fund are posted under “Downloads” below.
+Updated guidelines and application forms for the Witness and Ministry Fund and the Futures Fund are posted under “Downloads” below.
 Also posted below are (1) advice from the Yearly Meeting treasurer about tax issues; and (2) a grant report form.

 NEYM Future Fund

-The Future Fund sought to strengthen spirit-led witness through the funding of public and released ministry, supporting current NEYM priorities such as anti-racism, Native American concerns (including apologizing for harm by Quakers to Native Americans), climate change, and other areas of focus that Friends felt called to.
+The Future Fund seeks to strengthen spirit-led witness through the funding of public and released ministry, supporting current NEYM priorities such as anti-racism, Native American concerns (including apologizing for harm by Quakers to Native Americans), climate change, and other areas of focus that Friends feel called to.

-This process is intended to enable support for time-sensitive events or projects such as urgent witness and ministry (including but not limited to the COVID-19 crisis), participation in or providing of training or conferences that fit Legacy funding criteria (including support, oversight and reporting).
+This process is intended to enable timely support for participation in or provision of trainings, conferences, or other time-sensitive events or projects that fit Legacy funding criteria (including support, oversight and reporting).
 The maximum grant is $1,000.

-Applicants should follow the Legacy guidelines and application procedures and use the 2020 NEYM Future Fund application form, below.
+Applicants should follow the Legacy guidelines and application procedures.

 Grantees must submit a final report before applying for another Legacy Grant.